microsoft/Tools-for-Health-Data-Anonymization/README.md

 ## Features

-* Support anonymization of FHIR R4 data in json as well as ndjson format.
+* Support anonymization of FHIR R4 data in json as well as ndjson format
 * Configuration of the data elements that need to be de-identified
 * Configuration of the de-identification method for each data element (keeping, redacting, Date-shifting, or Crypto-hashing)
-* Ability to create Azure Data Factory to support de-identification of the data flows.
+* Ability to create Azure Data Factory to support de-identification of the data flows
 * Ability to run the tool on premise to de-identify a dataset locally

 # Quickstarts